pytorch/xla/TROUBLESHOOTING.md

 The executation caused by 1-4 are expected, and we want to avoid 5 by either reduce the frequency of accessing tensor values or manually add a `mark_step` before accessing.

 Users should expect to see this `Compilation Cause` + `Executation Cause` pairs for first couple steps.
-After the model stabilize users should expect to only see `Execution Cause`.
+After the model stabilize users should expect to only see `Execution Cause`(you can disable execution analysis by `PT_XLA_DEBUG_LEVEL=1`).
 To use PyTorch/XLA efficiently, we expect the same models code to be run for every step and compilation only happen once for every graph.
 If you keep seeing `Compilation Cause`, you should try to dump the IR/HLO following [this section](#common-debugging-environment-variables-combinations) and compare the graphs for each step and understand the source of the differences.

 Following section will explain how to get and understand a more detail metrics report.